-The following cour ses are necessary for completion of the emphasis: PSY-717 Primary Care Psychology 2 cr.
+The following courses are necessary for completion of the emphasis:

+PSY-717 Primary Care Psychology 2 cr.
 PSY-718 Medical Terminology and Conditions for Primary Care Psychologists 1 cr.
 PSY-735 Assessment and Intervention in Behavioral Medicine I (Prerequisites: PSY-720, PSY-737) 3 cr.
-PSY-736 Assessment and Intervention in Behavioral Medicine II (Prerequisite: PSY-735) 3 cr.
-Behavioral Medici ne Skills (three credits).
-Select one: PSY-719 Mindfulness Meditation 3 cr.
+PSY-736 Assessment and Intervention in Behavioral Medicine 3 cr.

+Behavioral Medicine Skills (three credits).
+Select one:

+PSY-719 Mindfulness Meditation 3 cr.

 PSY-733 Theories and Techniques of Clinical Hypnosis 3 cr.

+PSV-758 Riofeedback 3 cr

-PSY-758 Biofeedback 3 cr.
-Special Topics (the ree credits).
-Select one: PSY-802 Cognitive and Behavioral Therapy Approaches II 3 cr.
-PSY-822 Death, Dying, Bereavement, and Loss-Focused Approaches to Intervention 3 cr.
+Special Topics (three credits).
+Select one:

+PSY-802 Cognitive and Behavioral Therapy Approaches II 3 cr.
+PSY-822 Death, Dying, Bereavement, and Loss-Focused 3 cr.
+Approaches to Intervention

-- Satisfactory completion of all required credit hours, including all required courses, for the Psy.D. program and the emphasis as listed above - 2.
-A cumulative grade point average of 3.0 or higher and no grades below B - 3.
+- 1. Satisfactory completion of all required credit hours, including all required courses, for the Psy.D. program and the emphasis as listed above - 2.
+A cumulative GPA of 3.0 or higher and no grades below B - 3.
 Successful completion of a dissertation and submission to the Psy.D.
 Department - 4.
 Submission of completed Graduation Application and full payment of all outstanding tuition and fees